 Bristol has achieved Gold Sustainable Food City status, but this is just the beginning.
-The city now has a golden opportunity to build on the gold award and commit to making good food in Bristol even better by 2030.
-Individuals and communities, organisations and food businesses all over Bristol continue to work together to build a resilient future through food, making sure that we #BiteBackBetter from the pandemic, and contributing to the next decade of good food for the city.
+The city now has a golden opportunity to build on the award and commit to making good food in Bristol even better by 2030.
+Individuals and communities, organisations and food businesses all over Bristol are working together to ensure that we #BiteBackBetter from the crises and challenges we face today, and are contributing to the next decade of good food for the city.

 Individuals Biting Back Better